TeamDevEx/copy-sonar-slack/README.md

 - `slack-msg-payload`: A Slack message object (formatted using the slack-block-builder package) containing the results of the Quality Gate.

 ### Usage :memo:
+To use this action, create a separate workflow YAML file under `.github/workflows` that has the content shown below.
 Replace the placeholder value for `channelID` to one that fits your use case and change `SLACK_BOT_TOKEN` to the name of your repository secret that stores your Slack bot token.
+The names and IDs of the workflow, job, and/or steps can be changed to your liking.

 ``` yaml
 name: SonarQube Slack Integration